 - your dependent family members may accompany you to Australia

 - When you have commenced your course of study in Australia, you can work up to 40 hours per fortnight while your course is in session and unlimited hours during scheduled course breaks.
 You must also comply with State and Territory workplace laws.

 - Your family members can work up to 40 hours per fortnight provided you have commenced your course of study in Australia.

 - your family members who are 18 or older can study in Australia for up to three months.
 If they want to study for more than three months they must apply for their own student visa.
 The application can be made in Australia.

-You must uphold your visa conditions while studying and living in Australia or your visa may be cancelled and you may have to leave Australia.
+You must comply with your visa conditions while studying and living in Australia or your visa could be cancelled.
 You must also comply with Australian laws.

 More information about

 If you are under 18 years of age you must maintain adequate accommodation, support and general welfare arrangements for the duration of your visa or until you turn 18.

 welfare arrangements are approved by your education provider you cannot travel to Australia until your welfare arrangements commence.
 The date your welfare arrangements commence is the welfare start date that your education provider has nominated on the Confirmation of Appropriate Accommodation/Welfare Arrangements (CAAW) letter.